-

 Serious Traffic Violations

-These include excessive speeding (15 mph or more above the posted speed limit), reckless driving, improper or erratic lane changes, following too closely, traffic offenses committed in a CMV in connection with fatal traffic accidents, driving a CMV without a CDL and driving a CMV without a CDL in your possession.
-The following traffic violations will result in you losing your TX CDL for:- At least 60 days if you’ve committed two serious violations or one violation of a law that regulates the operation of a motor vehicle at a railroad grade crossing within a three-year period
+These include excessive speeding, reckless driving, improper or erratic lane changes, following too closely, traffic offenses committed in a CMV in connection with fatal traffic accidents, driving a CMV without a CDL and driving a CMV without a CDL in your possession.
+The following traffic violations will result in you losing your TX CDL for:

-- At least 120 days for three serious violations or two violation of a law that regulates the operation of a motor vehicle at a railroad grade crossing within a three-year period
+- At least 120 days for 3 serious violations or 2 violations of a law that regulates the operation of a motor vehicle at a railroad grade crossing within a period of 3 years.

-- At least one year if you’re convicted of three violations of a law that regulates the operation of a motor vehicle at a railroad grade crossing within a three-year period
+- At least 1 year if you're convicted of 3 violations of a law that regulates the operation of a motor vehicle at a railroad grade crossing within a period of 3 years.

 CDL Disqualifications